 MinIO scales up quickly by adding server pools, each an independent set of compute, network and storage resources.
 MinIO is frequently deployed in a multi-tenant environment because of this ability to grow rapidly.
 Each tenant is a group of server pools that grow independently.
 Add hardware, run MinIO server to create and name server processes, then update MinIO with the name of the new server pool.
 MinIO leaves existing data in their original server pools while exposing the new server pools to incoming data.
-There’s no need to rebalance - and that means no downtime and no risk of data corruption.
+Unless you want to, there’s no need to rebalance - and that means no downtime and no risk of data corruption.

-Each server pool is made up of its own hardware, enabling you to build out object storage with the flexibility and agility to meet business and technology demands.
+Each server pool is made up of its own hardware, enabling you to build out object storage with flexibility and agility to meet business and technology demands.
 Underlying storage hardware is typically optimized for performance or capacity.
 MinIO recommends that clusters have a minimum of 4 and allows for a maximum of 32 servers in a server pool, providing for significant growth at once.

 Stop Automatic Rebalancing and Start Scaling

 There’s no point in building object storage that is limited by the size or speed with which it can grow.
-Rebalancing is no longer a necessary evil - it is a thing of the past.
+Automatic rebalancing of object storage clusters is no longer a necessary evil - it is a thing of the past.
 Bring new object storage into service quickly and satisfy even the most storage-hungry users and applications.

 Download MinIO and start building your object storage cloud.
 It’s straightforward, software defined for greatest flexibility, and S3 API compatible so it’s ready for your workloads.
 Join our Slack Channel or drop us a note at firstname.lastname@example.org.
 We are here to help you banish rebalancing forever.